Temporal finitism: Input from physicists

 In 1984 physicist Paul Davies deduced a finite-time origin of the universe in a quite different way, from physical grounds: "the universe will eventually die, wallowing, as it were, in its own entropy.
 This is known among physicists as the 'heat death' of the universe...
 The universe cannot have existed for ever, otherwise it would have reached its equilibrium end state an infinite time ago.
 Conclusion: the universe did not always exist."

 More recently though physicists have proposed various ideas for how the universe could have existed for an infinite time, such as eternal inflation.
 But in 2012, Alexander Vilenkin and Audrey Mithani of Tufts University wrote a paper claiming that in any such scenario past time could not have been infinite.

 It could however have been "before any nameable time", according to Leonard Susskind.
+There are also very exotic but consistent physical scenarios under which the Universe has existed in eternity.

 Critical reception

 Kant's argument for finitism has been widely discussed, for instance Jonathan Bennett points out that Kant's argument is not a sound logical proof: His assertion that "Now the infinity of a series consists in the fact that it can never be completed through successive synthesis.
 It thus follows that it is impossible for an infinite world-series to have passed away", assumes that the universe was created at a beginning and then progressed from there, which seems to assume the conclusion.
 A universe that simply existed and had not been created, or a universe that was created as an infinite progression, for instance, would still be possible.
 Bennett quotes Strawson:

 Some of the criticism of William Lane Craig's argument for temporal finitism has been discussed and expanded on by Stephen Puryear.

 In this, he writes Craig's argument as: